Roscoff

 • Can you take your car on the ferry from Roscoff to Cork?

-Yes, you can travel with a vehicle from Roscoff to Cork with
+Yes, you can travel with a car from Roscoff to Cork with the following operators

 • Brittany Ferries